 Using B2B data can have many important benefits for your business, almost too many to name in a single article!
 B2B data also has many practical uses beyond merely monitoring the performance of other companies within your sector, and we have outlined some of these below:

-- Lead generation – Utilising business data allows certain branches of your company – such as your sales team – to develop prospective leads.
-With a simple database search, your employees can determine whether a business would be suitable to receive your goods or services, meaning less time is wasted attempting to do business with companies who simply aren’t interested or don’t need your product.
+- Lead generation – Utilising business data allows certain company branches – such as your sales team – to develop prospective leads.
+With a simple database search, your employees can determine whether a business would be suitable to receive your goods or services, meaning less time is wasted attempting to do business with companies who aren’t interested or don’t need your product.
 This turns cold calling into a much more profitable and useful venture, eliminating pure chance and allowing you to screen companies before attempting to call them.
 Ideally, this increases outbound sales.

 - Avoid fraudulent actors – Although this is a far less common use for B2B data, the insights generated from these databases can also help your business avoid potentially fraudulent businesses.
 Being able to see the financial, firmographic and chronographic data for these businesses allows your team to determine whether a business really is who they say they are before entering into dealings.

-What Should You Look for in a B2B Data Supplier?
+What Should you Look for in a B2B Data Supplier?

 When choosing your B2B data supplier, there are a few key things to consider.
 First, customer service has to be excellent.
-At the end of the day, B2B data suppliers should be supplying you both with a product (the data) and a service.
+At the end of the day, B2B data suppliers should supply you both with a product (the data) and a service.
 Poor customer service and a poor understanding of your target market mean your experience is unlikely to be too positive.
 Additionally, if you’re experiencing issues with the database itself, you want someone who can come back to you ASAP with a solution or instruction to help you use the database properly.
 It’s also really helpful to find a company that can give your team a tutorial on the most effective way to use the software and information to get the results they want.

 One of the most important aspects of any B2B data supplier is the accuracy of its data.
 Inaccurate data is at best totally useless and, at worst, harmful to your decision-making.
 It’s also unspeakably annoying to be provided with an email address and telephone number which simply doesn’t work or is an old contact detail.
 Connected to this is the age of the data.
 If the data you’re being provided with is a year out of date, it simply won’t reflect the current state of whatever it is the data is purporting to show.

-Finally, if you’re dealing with a service that doesn’t provide you with an online searchable database (unlike DataGardener), then you may need to check how long it takes the company to deliver the requested data to you.
+Finally, if you’re dealing with a service that doesn’t provide you with an online searchable database (unlike DataGardener) then you may need to check how long it takes the company to deliver the requested data to you.
 Waiting months for data to be delivered simply isn’t good enough, and there’s a decent chance that by the time you receive the data, it’s out of date.
 Long wait times also mean that data-driven decisions can’t be made quickly, and you may find yourself lagging behind other companies that can gain access to information much faster.

-The Importance of B2B Data and Where it Can Be Utilised
+The Importance of B2B Data and Where it can be Utilised

 We’ve already touched on some of the benefits of using B2B data and what to look for in a B2B data supplier, but how and where exactly could this data be used to improve operations in your own business?

-- Marketing teams – Being able to view the state of a sector, competitors and suppliers allow your marketing team to streamline resources into highly profitable strategies based around the current climate.
+- Marketing teams – Being able to view the state of a sector, competitors and suppliers allow your marketing team to streamline resources into highly profitable strategies based on the current climate.
 With the right data, marketing teams have the potential to enhance lead quality and make more data-driven decisions to find the most accurate prospects.

 - Senior management – Although it’s unlikely that members of senior management themselves will be interacting with and searching through the B2B database, presenting relevant data on an infographic for these roles can help encourage data-driven decision-making from the highest up in the company.
-This in turn should work to increase profits, confidence and overall happiness within the company from both employees and shareholders.
+This, in turn, should work to increase profits, confidence and overall happiness within the company from both employees and shareholders.
 Data-driven decision-making provides a win-win scenario for all parties involved.

 How DataGardener Can Help